muhfauzanazhar/KarirnexBatch5/README.md

-# Karirnex Data Analyst Bootcamp Batch 5
+# Data Analyst Bootcamp Batch 5 by Karirnex

 Welcome to my Data Analyst Bootcamp Portfolio.
 This repository contains projects, case studies, and hands-on exercises that I completed during my data analyst training program.
 The project focuses on transforming raw data into meaningful insights using data cleaning, analysis, visualization, and reporting techniques.